 |Crashes QGIS or corrupts data:||No||Copied to github as #:||24686|

 For rule based styling or rule base labeling, when the filter is ELSE and the button 'Test' is clicked, an error appear :

 Another thing, the ELSE expression can't be found in the expression builder.

-#2 Updated by Julien Monticolo about 3 years ago
+#2 Updated by Julien Monticolo over 3 years ago

 To reproduce :